 Narrative Therapy is a counseling modality used to help people gain new perspectives on past life events and issues.
 It aims to give people distance from the stories they have constructed or “narrated” in response to these events, in order to “rewrite” a new narrative that better reflects their identity, goals and ideals.
-This technique helps clients discover how their internalized reactions may have shaped their identity and allows them to find more empowering narratives in order to move forward positively.
+This technique helps clients discover how their internalized reactions may have shaped their identity, take accountability for them and find more empowering narratives in order to move forward positively.

 More About Narrative Therapy

-For most people, successful readjustment after treatment requires support and learning how to re-engage with life in a positive way.
+For most people, successful readjustment after treatment requires support and learning how to re-engage with life in a positive way without substances.
 Occupational therapy aids in treatment by helping patients to reestablish roles and identities that are meaningful to them.

 More About Occupational Therapy

 FAMILY INVOLVED RECOVERY & ALUMNI SERVICES

 Regular family therapy sessions are built into our treatment program along with weekly visitation.
 We offer a monthly Family Meeting support group and a Family Workshop to provide essential tools for improving communication, establishing healthy boundaries and repairing damaged relationships.